ys-zong/MEDFAIR/README.md

 # MEDFAIR: Benchmarking Fairness for Medical Imaging

 MEDFAIR is a fairness benchmarking suite for medical imaging ([paper](https://arxiv.org/abs/2210.01725)).
 We are actively updating this repo and will incorporate more datasets and algorithms in the future.
 Contributions are warmly welcomed!
 Visit our [website](https://ys-zong.github.io/MEDFAIR/).

+:grinning: MEDFAIR is accepted to ICLR'23 as Spolight!

+A few updates coming soon!
+- [ ] Even simpler interface
+- [ ] Further code cleaning
+- [ ] More model selection strategies
+- [ ] More detailed documents

 ## Documentation
 A detailed documentation can be found [here](https://github.com/ys-zong/MEDFAIR/blob/main/docs/index.md).